-The goal of teamwork is excellence, and the aim of the leader is to maximize the performance capacity of the team to excel at mission, vision and goals.
+The goal of teamwork is excellence, and the aim of the leader is to maximize the performance capacity of the team to excel at mission, vision, and goals.
 Extraordinary “success” correlates with the capacity of the team to produce and execute insights at will.
 The fundamentals for Getting To Insight are listed here.
-Following are five elements that must be operational for insightful teamwork to emerge.
+Excellent communications are a given.
+The following are five elements that must be operational for insightful teamwork to emerge.
 All of these elements are important to attaining this high level of team effectiveness.

-1) Appropriate structure for working effectively – The structural considerations affirm and signify that there is a team.
-Included are team name, team members’ roles, meeting space, support staff, logo, colors, theme song, motto, grip, plans – anything that provides the confirming structure or framework for the team’s work.
+1) The appropriate structure for working effectively – The structural considerations affirm and signify that there is a team.
+Included are the team name, team members’ roles, meeting space, support staff, logo, colors, theme song, motto, grip, plans – anything that provides the confirming structure or framework for the team’s work.
 This effective team structure is conducive to building trust and confidence.

 3) Interdependence and respectful conduct – This is the lubricant for the teamwork.
 Each member of the team has an understanding of the role and capabilities of the other team members and high regard for their potential.
 It is important for each member of the team to operate with respect toward one another.
 The basis of respect is being positively predisposed toward others (e.g., believing that they have value and the capability to do an outstanding job).
 It is uncommon for teams to operate with authentic respect, interdependently.
 Most teams – most businesses – operate with a culture of anxiety and apprehension, which inhibits insight and excellence.
 Respectful, interdependent, collaborative teamwork in a culture of emotional safety is fundamental for getting to insight routinely.